 In developing countries, 0.5% of the population need a prosthesis or orthosis but less than 13% of that number will be able to get one.
 People often assume that the way we help is by sending out to Malawi and Zambia surplus supplies of the components and materials we use in the UK – even second hand devices.
 We don’t because we are trying to help establish ongoing, sustainable and affordable prosthetic and orthotic services within these countries.
 On the recommendation of the World Health Organisation for developing countries, the in-country manufacturing system we use and promote in our projects is polypropylene technology.

-500 miles has two Centres in Malawi, both run in cooperation with the Malawian Ministry of Health (MoH).
+500 miles has created two prosthetic and orthotic centres in Malawi in cooperation with and under the umbrella of the Malawi Ministry of Health (MoH).

-The first 500 miles Centre was built in the grounds of Kamuzu Central Hospital in Lilongwe, the capital.
-Managed and funded for MoH by 500 miles, it has carried out over 3,500 patient fittings since opening in March 2009.
-Our aim is for it to serve the whole of central region of Malawi.
-You can read more here →
+The first 500 miles centre was built in the grounds of Kamuzu Central Hospital (KCH) in Lilongwe, the capital.
+Managed and funded for MoH/KCH by 500 miles, it has carried out over 14,200 patient fittings since opening in March 2009 and it has over 9,125 registered patients.
+It is available for referrals from all over the central region of Malawi.

-The long-term success of all of 500 miles’ projects depends on us ensuring that there are sufficient well-trained Malawian, Zambian and Zanzibari prosthetists and orthotists to provide a high quality service which is not dependent on ongoing expatriate support.
-Therefore the key element of 500 miles’ input in all three countries is sponsorship of training.
-If the current cohort of 7 students qualifies, 500 miles will have sponsored 17 African technicians.
-You can read more here →
+The long-term success of all of 500 miles’ projects depends on us ensuring that there are sufficient, well-trained Malawian and Zambian prosthetists and orthotists to provide a high-quality service which is not dependent on ongoing expatriate support.
+Therefore, the key element of 500 miles’ input in both countries has been sponsorship of training.
+When our current Malawian student qualifies in July 2024, 500 miles will have sponsored 20 African technicians for 22 qualifications.